Environmental sensitivity: Underlying biological mechanisms

-Measurement of Environmental Sensitivity
+Measurement

 In the last few decades, researchers have identified a wide range of individual characteristics that reflect or are associated with sensitivity to environmental influences.
 These include specific aspects of child temperament (e.g., difficult temperament, negative emotionality, and impulsivity), physiological reactivity (e.g., high cortisol reactivity) and various genetic variants that can be combined into a polygenic score of sensitivity.
 However, although these characteristics are important and capture some aspects of sensitivity they cannot be considered precise measures in themselves.
 Given that sensitivity is a complex trait, similar to other personality dimensions, it is more helpful to measure sensitivity with questionnaires, interviews, or behavioural observations that focus on the assessment of the typical behaviours and experiences that reflect the core attributes of sensitivity (i.e., perception and processing).

 Questionnaires

 A series of such sensitivity scales have been developed and are briefly described below.

-The Highly Sensitive Person Scale(HSP)
+The Highly Sensitive Person (HSP) scale

-The Highly Sensitive Person Scale (HSP) is a 27-item self-report measure designed to assess Environmental Sensitivity in adults.
+The Highly Sensitive Person Scale (HSP) is a 27-item self-report measure designed to assess environmental sensitivity in adults.
 Items are rated on a 7-point Likert scale from 1 = "Not at All" to 7 = "Extremely".
 Items search for a tendency to be easily overwhelmed by external and internal stimuli (e.g. "Do you find it unpleasant to have a lot going on at once?"), greater aesthetic awareness (e.g. "Do you seem to be aware of subtleties in your environment?"), and unpleasant sensory arousal to external stimuli (e.g. "Are you bothered by intense stimuli, like loud noises or chaotic scenes?").
 The scale exists also in a brief version with 12 items.